1. Who must file Form 1099 Reports?

 Use positions 44-46 of the "A" record to report the percentage of mutual fund portfolio income distribution attributable to bonds issued by Massachusetts, Puerto Rico, Guam and the Virgin Islands, rounded to the nearest whole number - e.g. 25.4% would be reported as 025 and 25.5% would be reported as 026.
 Report payment amounts in positions 67-78 of the payee "B" record.
 Right-justify and zero-fill.

-9. Does Massachusetts participate in the Federal-State Combined Filing Program?
+7. Does Massachusetts contribute to the Combined Federal/State Filing (CF/SF) Program?